Pratheeksha2805/Book-Safari/README.md

 # Front-end-Projects
-The online book shopping named "Book Safari" project aims to create a visually appealing and user-friendly website that allows users to explore a wide range of books and read customer reviews.
+This is a online book shopping Website named "Book Safari" project aims to create a visually appealing and user-friendly website that allows users to explore a wide range of books and read customer reviews.
 Throughout the project, we have designed and structured the website using HTML, styled it with CSS, and added interactive elements using JavaScript and the Swiper library.